rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/python-sdk/sample-walkthroughs/deployment-composition.md

 6. ***AUTH_TOKEN*** is the authorization token for accessing rapyuta.io resources and services.
 Its value is of type *string*.

 ### Create MinIO File Server Package
-Create a package called MinIO File Server on rapyuta.io platform.
+Create a package called **MinIO File Server** on the rapyuta.io platform.
-A step-wise guide for creating the package is detailed in the prerequisite walkthrough.
+A [step-wise guide](/developer-guide/create-software-packages/persistent-storage/obj-store-deployment-tutorial/) for creating the package is detailed in the prerequisite walkthrough.

 ### Code Walkthrough
 Firstly, you must authenticate for accessing rapyuta.io services